JanssenProject/home/README.md

   1. **orm**: This is the library for persistence and caching implemenations in Janssen.
 Currently LDAP and Couchbase are supported.
 RDBMS is coming soon.

   1. **docker-**: These are the projects that contain the container code.

+# Support

+While we're getting started, you may want to refer to the [Gluu 4.2 docs](https://gluu.org/docs/gluu-server/4.2/).
+While not everything is going to be the same, there is a lot of good info there.

+If you find a bug in a Janssen project, or you would like to suggest a new feature, raise an issue on the respective repository.
+If you have a "howto" or "usage" question, raise the issue on the [Janssen Home](https://github.com/JanssenProject/home) project.

+We have setup a [community chat on Gitter](https://gitter.im/JanssenProject/Lobby).
+You can register for free their with your Github identity.